 Thankfully for 2021 the 147th Running of the Kentucky Derby returns to the first Saturday in May.
 This years race promises the return of big hats, cigars, betting, horses and of course Kentucky’s favorite brown spirit – bourbon!

-One of the staples since 19xx of the Kentucky Derby is the Mint Julep cocktail.
-Some folks are fans, others have one because you kind of have to on Derby Day while others stick with their bourbon neat.
+The Mint Julep has been the official drink of the Kentucky Derby since 1939.
+Some folks are straight up Mint Julep fans, others have one because you kind of, sort of, have to have at least one on Derby Day while others ditch the mint and stick with their bourbon neat.
 Either way, it’s a time of year to celebrate Spring, outdoors and good times with friends, family and hopefully a winning ticket.

 No Mint Inside the 2021 Mint Julep